antichainalysis/xmr-churner/writeup.md

 We all know XMR churning is very controversial topic, some say churning benefits your privacy and others say it significantly harms your privacy even more.
 Hence why I wrote `moneroc` tool and this writeup to help explain why XMR churning is beneficial in TODAYS time if done correctly.

-### sweep_all:
-To my understanding most people churn via the `sweep_all` method which links outputs (i.e., undermines your privacy).
-The concern with this method is that if you sweep coins from multiple addresses (often containing unspent outputs), it links all those outputs together into one transaction.

-The main issue with `sweep_all` is more about **consolidation**.
-For example, by consolidating funds from multiple addresses into one, it risks revealing relationships between addresses that were previously independent.

-While it does consolidate the funds, it creates a direct link between multiple addresses, which could make the transaction history easier to trace if someone is able to track the previous addresses.
-This linking of outputs could potentially reduce privacy, especially if you use the same `sweep_all` methods repeatedly.

 # Why is Churning needed?

 Monero churning is really only needed especially when your funds originate from an exchange/identifiable source/traceable source that WILL report to **Chainalysis** and/or the **IRS**.
 So, I agree with people who say normal Monero users should not participate in Monero churning.